-A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter.
+A councillor (or a non-councillor member of a committee or sub-committee with voting rights) who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter.

-v No business may be transacted at a meeting of the Council unless at least onethird of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+No business may be transacted at a meeting of the Council unless at least onethird of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.